benelan/need-info-action/README.md

 The `issues` event methods can be run on `opened`, `edited`, and/or `labeled`.

-- The Action checks if an issue has at least one of the `labelsToCheck`, or in the case of a `labeled` action, checks if the added label is a label to check.
+- The `opened` action checks if an issue has at least one of the `labelsToCheck`.
+The `labeled` action, checks if the added label is a label to check.
 If so, it checks the issue body for the `requiredItems`.
   - If the issue satisfies all of the requirements then the Action ends.
   - If any requirement is not satisfied then `labelToAdd` is added to the issue.
 The Action comments on the issue with the `response` for all of the `requiredItems` that were not provided.
 The Action also comments with the response for the `includedItems` that are in the issue.
-The `includedItems` can be used to explain why certain content cannot be accepted in place of requiredItems, among other things.
+The `includedItems` can be used to explain why certain content cannot be accepted in place of required items, among other things.
+- The `edited` action checks if an issue has the `labelToAdd`.
+If it does, it checks the issue body for the required items.
-- If the issue does not have any `labelsToCheck` then the Action ends.
+  -  If the edited issue body now contains _all_ of the required items, the `labelToAdd` is removed.

 ### Comment Event Webhook